-Ragdoll cats are one of the coolest, loveable, social, and laid-back cats around.
-They are also one of the most sought-after cat breeds due to their extraordinary personalities.
-They are true to their name; when you pick them up, they go limp, and their soft fur makes for a cozy bundle to snuggle up with on a cold winter’s day.
+Ragdolls are among the coolest and most lovable, social, and laidback cats around.
+They are also among the most sought-after cat breeds due to their extraordinary personalities.
+They are true to their name too: When you pick them up, they go limp, and their soft fur makes for a cozy bundle to snuggle up with on a cold winter’s day.

-Some people suffer from allergies, and some people are allergic to cats as a whole.
-Since the Ragdoll’s fur is soft and cuddly, you may wonder if they are hypoallergenic.
+Since the Ragdoll’s fur is so soft and cuddly, you may wonder if they are hypoallergenic.
 Unfortunately, Ragdoll cats are not hypoallergenic.
-While they don’t shed as much as other cats, if you’re looking for a hypoallergenic cat, the Ragdoll cat is not the one for you.
+While they don’t shed as much as many other cats, if you’re looking for a hypoallergenic breed, the Ragdoll cat is not for you.

-Ragdolls have no undercoat, so they shed less than other breeds, but this doesn’t mean they are hypoallergenic.
-Allergies develop from the cat’s saliva, skin, and urine.
-When cats lick themselves, saliva gets on their fur, and fur gets on anywhere your cat lays, such as your bed, furniture, carpet, and so on.
+Ragdolls have no undercoat, so they shed less than many other breeds, but this doesn’t mean they are hypoallergenic.
+Allergies are reactions to a cat’s saliva, skin, and urine.
+When cats lick themselves, saliva gets on their fur, and fur gets on anywhere your cat lies, such as your bed, furniture, carpet, and so on.
 Their skin can produce dander, which can cause allergic reactions for allergy sufferers.

 Do Hypoallergenic Cats Exist?

-Honestly, there’s no such thing as a hypoallergenic cat.
-Certain breeds are on the low allergy list and may be considered hypoallergenic, but keep in mind that all breeds give off allergens, whether from the saliva, skin, or urine, as mentioned above.
+There’s no such thing as a hypoallergenic cat.
+Certain breeds are on the low allergy list and may be considered hypoallergenic, but keep in mind that all breeds give off allergens, whether from the saliva, skin, or urine.
 If you are allergic, be prepared to have allergic reactions.
 Even hairless cats can cause allergies.

 Do Ragdoll Cats Have Less Dander?